 AWS GuardDuty

-To ensure InsightIDR can retrieve the data from Guardduty, there are a few components that need to be set up for a smooth experience.
-All of these components are set up within the AWS Management Console.
+To ensure InsightIDR can retrieve data from AWS GuardDuty, there are a few components that must be set up within the AWS Management Console.

 Before configuring the event source in InsightIDR you must: